frePPLe/frepple/doc/integration-guide/low-level-integration/user-interface.rst

       in frePPLe and his/her role and permissions within frePPLe need to be defined: See below.

-    - The expiration time until which the token is valid.
+    - | The expiration time until which the token is valid, expressed as seconds since Jan 1st 1970 GMT.
+The site https://www.epochconverter.com/ provides a convenient check on these values.
-      A duration of 10 minutes suffices normally.
+      | A token should normally be valid 1 to 2 hours after its generation.

     - The navbar argument specifies whether frePPLe should render its navigation header or not.
 In most case you'll want to hide it.